actiquest-dev/actiquest.github.io/README.md

 First phase: AIGC engine development and training, starts in Q1 2024 Second phase: Live workouts with AI coaches in tennis and athletic sports (running), starts in Q1 2025.

+Register to take a part in AI by AI (Athletes incentivization by AI) program which is started in Q3 of 2024 to stay informed and register your interest.
 Follow the link and fill the form: https://actiq.xyz/earlybird.html

 ---